 It was no longer just Jeremy’s passion, it was their passion.

-Partnering with Nazarene empowered Epic Church to minister to at-risk babies and mothers on a larger scale.
+Partnering with Nazarene empowered Epic Church to minister to vulnerable babies and mothers on a larger scale.
 It provided the necessary care to help them reach their first birthday and beyond.

 Groups from the church began to take trips to visit, learn and minister in Chillanes.